-Salutations!
-My name is Calla.
-I’m a chemical engineer, a microbiologist, and a writer.
+Hello hello!
+My name is Calla, and I’m an engineer, a biologist, and a writer.
 Ever since I graduated from Penn State with a bachelors in chemical engineering and minors in biomedical engineering and English, my mission has been to use my analytical and writing skills to solve problems in drug development.

 I’ve wanted to work in biotech since I was in the eighth grade.
 I love the intricacy of biology, and I’m motivated by using elegant science to treat disease.
 Knowing these two things, I headed over to Happy Valley to pursue engineering school in the fall of 2014.
 Chemical engineering was my first choice in programs, because I knew it’d be a great technical foundation for a career in biotech, and it’d teach me to become a disciplined and strategic thinker.
 In undergrad, I also took interest in research and leadership.
 I spent my summers interning with universities and big pharma to learn all about the applications of biology and my semesters as a resident assistant to refine my communication and interpersonal skills.